operator-framework/community-operators/docs/required-fields.md

 | Storage |
 | Streaming & Messaging |

-If none of these categories fit your operator, please open a PR against this repo to edit this doc and we will work with you to propagate this change to [operator-courier](https://github.com/operator-framework/operator-courier) so that your operator can get through CI tests.
+If none of these categories fit your operator, please open a separate PR against [categories.json](https://github.com/operator-framework/community-operators/blob/master/categories.json).
+Once merged, you can open a PR with your operator assigned to your new category.

 ## Example CSV